cjacker/opensource-toolchain-pic/README.md

   - gputils/SDCC for C
   - GCBasic for basic
   - JALV2 for jal
-  - Since the PIC part of SDCC is un-maintained now, Maybe gcbasic or JALV2 for PIC development is better choice.
 * SDK: integrated with compilers
 * Programming tool:
   - pk2cmd-minus with PICKIT2 or 3, **recommended**